ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 ## Signed Tree Heads {#STH}

-CT clients SHOULD gossip about Signed Tree Heads (STH's) with as many other CT clients as possible.
+All CT clients SHOULD gossip about Signed Tree Heads (STH's) with as many other CT clients as possible.

 Gossiping about STH's enables detection of logs presenting more than one view of the log.